wpswings/pdf-generator-for-wp/README.txt

 PDF Generator for WordPress provides the key support in portfolio building depending on your industry type.
 The PDF plugin for WordPress allows you to create PDF files for the pages to ensure the availability of information offline.
 It allows the admin to convert all the posts, pages, blogs, and products on their website into PDF files.

 Users can download PDFs from the WordPress site or view them in a new tab.
 Also, the admin can authorize users to receive their PDFs at their email addresses.
 The WordPress PDF creator makes sharing information seamlessly across different channels.
 You can predefine the settings to customize the header, the body, and the footer.
-Users can non-commercially distribute the downloaded PDF files with [**WordPress PDF Generator Pro**](https://wpswings.com/product/pdf-generator-for-wp-pro/?utm_source=wpswings-pdf-pro&utm_medium=wpswings-org-page&utm_campaign=pdf-pro) plugin.
+Users can non-commercially distribute the downloaded PDF files with [**WordPress PDF Generator Pro**](https://wpswings.com/product/pdf-generator-for-wp-pro/?utm_source=wpswings-pdf-pro&utm_medium=pdf-org-page&utm_campaign=pdf-pro) plugin.
 The admin can customize the free wordpress pdf template to align with their brand.
 So, the distribution of PDFs provides an opportunity for brand promotion.

 [youtube  https://www.youtube.com/watch?v=RljECeP3JJk&t=1362s]

 == WITH THE PDF GENERATOR FOR WORDPRESS PLUGIN YOU CAN: ==

+* You can choose and adjust the logo size as per your requirement in the default template header.
 * You can choose from various page sizes including A1, A2, A4, B2, B4, and so on.
 * Admin can choose from multiple date formats to show on PDF.
 * Merchants can enable the setting to show Post Created Date and Current Date in the PDF